GSA/CFO.gov/_cards/2021-11-26-0511-Leading-Leveraging-Diversity-Mid.md

 proficiency_level_definition: Applies the competency in somewhat difficult situations ?
 Requires frequent guidance ?
 Demonstrates familiarity with concepts and processes ?
 Applies the competency in difficult situations ?
 Requires occasional guidance ?
 Demonstrates understanding of concepts and processes
 relevant_courses:
 - Course Coming Soon
-- <a href="https://www.LearnAtGSUSA.com/MGMT8011" aria-label="Creating A Culture of Diversity, Equity, Inclusion and Accessibility in Government (MGMT8011), GSU - https://www.LearnAtGSUSA.com/MGMT8011">Creating A Culture of Diversity, Equity, Inclusion and Accessibility in Government (MGMT8011), GSU</a>
+- <a href="https://www.LearnAtGSUSA.com/MGMT8011" aria-label="Creating A Culture of Diversity, Equity, Inclusion and Accessibility in Government (MGMT8011) - https://www.LearnAtGSUSA.com/MGMT8011">Creating A Culture of Diversity, Equity, Inclusion and Accessibility in Government (MGMT8011)</a>, GSU
-- <a href="https://www.LearnAtGSUSA.com/EEOP8101" aria-label="EEO for Supervisors and Managers (EEOP8101), GSU - https://www.LearnAtGSUSA.com/EEOP8101">EEO for Supervisors and Managers (EEOP8101), GSU</a>
+- <a href="https://www.LearnAtGSUSA.com/EEOP8101" aria-label="EEO for Supervisors and Managers (EEOP8101) - https://www.LearnAtGSUSA.com/EEOP8101">EEO for Supervisors and Managers (EEOP8101)</a>, GSU
-- <a href="https://www.LearnAtGSUSA.com/MGMT8012" aria-label="Your Role in Creating a Culture of Diversity, Equity, Inclusion and Accessibility in Government (DEIA) (MGMT8012), GSU - https://www.LearnAtGSUSA.com/MGMT8012">Your Role in Creating a Culture of Diversity, Equity, Inclusion and Accessibility in Government (DEIA) (MGMT8012), GSU</a>
+- <a href="https://www.LearnAtGSUSA.com/MGMT8012" aria-label="Your Role in Creating a Culture of Diversity, Equity, Inclusion and Accessibility in Government (DEIA) (MGMT8012) - https://www.LearnAtGSUSA.com/MGMT8012">Your Role in Creating a Culture of Diversity, Equity, Inclusion and Accessibility in Government (DEIA) (MGMT8012)</a>, GSU
 filters: Leading-Leveraging-Diversity GS-10-13 series-0511
 ---